mazetoken/ghost/README.md

 ![Ghost](img/Ghost512svg.svg)

-Image is stored on-chain.
-However the image is not visible in Metamask app.
+NFT image is stored on-chain.
+However the image is not visible in Metamask app (yet).

 Symbol: GHOST